Conditional Operator in Java

 Ternary Operator

 The word ternary is the amalgamation of three parts.
-It is so named as it consists of 3 operands.
-Ternary operator is a condensed form of if-else statement which evaluates a condition and executes the code based on the evaluated condition.
-Let's get a clear understanding of how a ternary operator is written and used.
+It is so named because it consists of three operands.
+A ternary operator is a condensed form of an if-else statement that evaluates a condition and executes the code based on the evaluated condition.
+Let's clearly understand how a ternary operator is written and used.

 Teranry Operator Syntax: